-Needless to say, we have been reluctant to recommend Vicks VapoRub for hemorrhoids since John’s semi-humorous reaction.
+Needless to say, we have been reluctant to recommend Vicks VapoRub for hemorrhoids ever since John’s semi-humorous fire bomb.
 But here is a different perspective we recently received from Y.H. on March 6, 2019:

 “This is more a comment than a question.
 I was reading one of your articles in which you discuss the effectiveness or ‘not’ of Vicks VapoRub on hemorrhoids.

 “May I say to you that the man who claimed it felt like napalm…it was probably because he applied the rub to a not-so-dry surface.
 We all know that Vicks contains petroleum jelly as a carrier and eucalyptus oil.
 May I also say as one who uses Vicks VapoRub for a number of skin conditions, as well as the obvious chest congestion remedy, that Vicks VapoRub is great as a hemorrhoidal shrinkage and soothing treatment, and it does work amazingly well.
 It is both cooling, shrinking, and soothing, but again, apply on dry skin.

 “Another thing it does is minimize bruises and causes them to heal much faster.
 Vicks works miracles on foot callouses, corns, and bunions.

 “(My disclaimer is that I am in no way, shape, or form affiliated with the production, manufacturing, or selling of Vicks VapoRub.
 The stuff simply works.
 Yes, it’s a bit greasy and some don’t like the smell, but those are small tradeoffs for the relief and the many healing properties of this amazing ointment.)”

 First, the FDA has NOT approved Vicks VapoRub for the topical treatment of hemorrhoids.
 Anyone who contemplates this approach does so at his or her own risk.
 We take no responsibility for this experiment!